Home » Blog » Banana Bread (No Baking Soda)

 Some Useful Tips And Notes

-Milk: Make sure the milk is not too hot or too cold.
+Milk: Ensure the milk is neither too hot nor too cold.
 Hot milk will scramble your eggs.
 It should be just warm to the touch.
 Microwaving for about 30 seconds should be enough.

 Eggs: When left at room temperature, eggs will allow the batter to rise well when baking in the oven.
-Beating the egg, sugar, and oil mixture till it is light and fluffy adds to the power of self-raising flour and adds to the structure and height of your banana bread.
+Beating the egg, sugar, and oil mixture until it is light and fluffy enhances the power of self-raising flour, contributing to the structure and height of your banana bread.

 Do not overmix: Once you add flour to the mix, do not overmix.
-Overmixing causes the gluten in the flour to be activated, making your banana bread dense.
+Overmixing causes the gluten in the flour to be activated, resulting in dense banana bread.
 Either do a quick whisking for a few seconds or fold the flour in with a spatula.

-Know when your banana bread is done: The time required for baking depends on the size and capacity of your oven etc. Insert a toothpick, knife, or skewer into the center of the cake.
+Know when your banana bread is done: The baking time required depends on the size and capacity of your oven, among other factors.
+Insert a toothpick, knife, or skewer into the center of the cake.
 If it comes out clean or with only a few crumbs attached, it usually means the cake is done.
-If there is wet batter sticking to the toothpick, it needs more baking time.
+If the batter is still wet and sticking to the toothpick, it needs more baking time.

 banana bread without baking soda